ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 #### LFO
 ##### Refresh LFO
 Refresh LFO wavetable based on current value of `LFO Wave`.
-Automation can't be used for this parameter.

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.